Under the FiTs scheme you are guaranteed a minimum payment for all the electricity

 will not be eligible for payments.

-you’ve received a preliminary accreditation.
+unless you’ve received preliminary accreditation.

 No — Green Energy UK are purchasers of electricity.
-We can sometimes

-installer on the
+find an accredited installer on the MCS web site.

 We have no fixed period for the supply and export of electricity.
 If you are moving